Here are 5 Warsaw food experiences you won’t want to miss! Come hungry, because this is a foodie city.

 - Afternoon: Pierogi cooking class

-- Evening: Vodka tasting or retro Fiat nightlife tour; Nowy Świat if you want to stay out; river bars if you want a more relaxed end to the night (I chose the river bars)
+- Evening: Vodka tasting or the retro Fiat nightlife tour; Nowy Świat if you want to stay out, river bars for something more relaxed

 Day 2: Markets, Modern, and Sweet Things